-Notes to the financial statements (continued) For the five month period ended 30 June 2015
+Notes to the financial statements (continued) For the year ended 30 June 2016

 Cash and cash equivalents

 Cash and cash equivalents in the balance sheet comprise cash at bank and in hand and short term deposits with an original maturity date of three months or less.
 For the purpose of the consolidated cash flow statement, cash and cash equivalents consist of cash and cash equivalents as defined above, net of outstanding bank overdrafts.